zyang01/zyang01.github.io/_posts/2025-03-22-on-uncensored-models.md

 ---

 My question for you is this.
-How comfortable are you with nerds like me playing with [uncensored large language models](https://ollama.com/blog/run-llama2-uncensored-locally){:target="_blank"}?
+How comfortable are you with [nerds like me](https://erichartford.com/uncensored-models){:target="_blank"} playing with [uncensored large language models](https://ollama.com/blog/run-llama2-uncensored-locally){:target="_blank"}?
 I do not know if the amount of sex I had was average amongst my technically proficient peers.
 I certainly hope someone loves them as much as Boss Man loves me.

 ---